yuvisite/Youvi/readme.md

 There are scripts (and now also built-in download tab) for importing comments/danmaku into Youvi JSON files.
 You can import YouTube comments as regular comments and danmaku (from timestamped comments or live chat), import Niconico timed comments/danmaku track (the same stream can be saved as Youvi comments list or as Youvi danmaku), and import native danmaku from Bilibili.
 This is one of the reasons why this thing was made.
 And you can also obviously write comments and danmaku by yourself.

-Only external components are FFmpeg wasm (downloaded) and Lucid Icons (SVG code in files) AND Node JS.
-Works out of the box except Node js, you need to download it.
+Only external components are FFmpeg wasm (downloaded), Lucid Icons (SVG code in files), and optional local backends/tools such as Python for subtitle/audio mode and Node.js + yt-dlp + ffmpeg for the Downloads tab.

  Site works without internet.
 Available in 6 languages: English, Russian, Ukrainian, Japanese, Simplified Chinese, Traditional Chinese.